yasirbs13/pre-app/README.md

 # Practical React Essentials

-This is my Practice App For The Course Tought By Ahsan
+This is my Practice App For The Course Taught By Ahsan